Cockpit SX - Review

 Programming

-The Cockpit SX's programming interface is beautifully simple and elegant.
-All the programming is done from a single 'digi-adjuster' knob - that's the big round knob under the on-off switch.
+The Cockpit SX's programming interface is beautifully simple and elegant, and quite different from Futaba/JR. All the programming is done from a single 'digi-adjuster' knob - that's the big round knob under the on-off switch.
 And there are only two things you can do with it: push it or twist it.
-(Compare the simplicity of the Cockpit SX with the Futaba 7C which has a total of five programming controls).
+(Compare the simplicity of the Cockpit SX with the Futaba 7C which has a total of five programming controls!).

 Ex Futaba and JR users will need a little familiarisation - a few minutes is all it takes, but at the end of it you'll never want to go back.
-If you do get stuck, the Cockpit SX manual is beautifully produced and very comprehensive - a world apart from the usual Far Eastern fare.
+If you do get stuck, the Cockpit SX manual is very comprehensive.
 Beginners will want to spend a little time reading the relevant sections before starting, however.

 Conclusion